-Resume

-Applicants submit a resume showing at least two years of full-time work experience.

-• Letter of Recommendation

-Applicants submit a letter of recommendation from an individual who can write knowledgeably about their academic background and/or work experience.
-The letter must be written by the recommender and be addressed to the UoPeople Office of Admissions.
-Applicants should submit the recommender's first and last name, email address, and phone number, including the country code.

 Submission of these materials does not guarantee acceptance.
 The Office of Admissions will assess an applicant's dossier on an individual basis to determine acceptance, keeping a full record of the submissions and evaluations.
 All documents submitted for admissions consideration must be received by the Office of Admissions at UoPeople by Week 6 of the term prior to beginning studies as a Degree Student as specified in the Admissions Calendar shown below.
 Diplomas and transcripts that are not in English must be submitted together with an official notarized translation mailed directly to UoPeople or submitted online.
 All documents submitted as part of the application process become the property of University of the People and will not be returned to applicants.

-Application Deadlines

-The table below contains important dates related to the admissions process.
+Application Deadlines The table below contains important dates related to the admissions process.
 The deadline for submitting the online application required in Step 1 for any given term is the 'Application Deadline' shown below, of the same term.
 This deadline covers all necessary documentation for Transfer Credit applications, as well as English Proficiency qualifications.
 For example, in order to start your studies in Term 2, you should submit your application and relevant documentation by October 12, 2021.

-Those submitting official documentation in order to be accepted as a Degree Student (Step 2) should ensure that their documentation is submitted by the "Deadline for Submission of OfficialTranscripts and Diplomas" in the previous term (for example, in order to start your degree studies in Term 2, you should submit your documents by the deadline shown for Term 1, being October 7, 2021).
+Those submitting official documentation in order to be accepted as a Degree Student (Step 2) should ensure that their documentation is submitted by the "Deadline for Submission of OfficialTranscripts and Diplomas" in the previous term (for example, in order to start your degree studies in Term 2, you should submit your documents by the deadline shown for Term 1, being October 12, 2023).
+Admissions Calendar AY2024-2025 - 11" mailt.
+Internet FilePeople U Obreopie \sim UNIVERSITY JoPeople OF THE PEOPLE The Education Revolution - ADMISS SIONS CALENDAR 2023-24 TERM1 TERM2 TERM3 TERM4 TERM5 Early Adr nissions Deadline Jul 25, 2024 Oct 3, 2024 Dec 19, 2024 Feb 27, 2025 May 8, 2025 Applicati on Deadline 7 Aug 15, 2024 Oct 24, 2024 Jan 9, 2025 Mar 20, 2025 May 29, 2025 Last Day to Save your Spot Aug 22, 2024 Oct 31, 2024 Jan 16, 2025 Mar 27, 2025 Jun 6, 2025 First Day of Term Sep 5, 2024 Nov 14, 2024 Jan 30, 2025 Apr 10, 2025 Jun 19, 2025 for Submission of ranscripts and 8 Oct 24, 2024 Jan 2, 2025 March 20, 2025 May 29, 2025 Aug 7, 2025 7 The deadline for UoPeople applicants for submitting their online application.

-Admissions Calendar AY2022-2023

-ADMISSIONS CALENDAR 2022-23 TERM1 TERM2 TERM3 TERM4 TERM5 Early Admissions Deadline Jul 21, 2022 Sep 29, 2022 Dec 15, 2022 Feb 23, 2023 May 4, 2023 Application Deadline7 Aug 11, 2022 Oct 20, 2022 Jan 5, 2023 Mar 16, 2023 May 25, 2023 Last Day to Save your Spot Aug 20, 2022 Oct 29, 2022 Jan 14, 2023 Mar 25, 2023 Jun 3, 2023 First Day of Class Sep 1, 2022 Nov 10, 2022 Jan 26, 2023 Apr 6, 2023 Jun 15, 2023 Deadline for Submission of Official Transcripts and Diploma 8 Oct 6, 2022 Dec 15, 2022 Mar 2, 2023 May 11, 2023 Jul 20, 2023

-&lt;sup>7 The deadline for UoPeople applicants for submitting their online application.
 This is the deadline for application requirements, including relevant documents such as proof of English proficiency or transcripts/evaluation reports for transfer credit if needed (students may also submit transfer credit throughout their studies as well).
 Any applicant submitted after this date, may be processed in time for the upcoming term, without any commitment from the university.

-&lt;sup>8 Deadline for UoPeople Foundation students to submit required documents to be considered for admission as a Degree Student for the upcoming term.
+8 Deadline for UoPeople Foundation students to submit required documents to be considered for admission as a Degree Student for the upcoming term.